BabesGotByte/Graphics_LabCodes/README.md

 ## Instructions to run:
 We need to run the files using gcc/g++ using some extra parameters while passing to the gcc compiler.
-Run the following commands for the respective files:
+Run the following commands for the respective files

 gcc Answer1.c -lGL -lGLU -lglut </br>
 ./a.out</br>